coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

     5: This flag is unused, except possibly in weird 6502 clones.

     6: The overflow, or **V** flag, is set when doing addition and subtraction of *signed* 8-bit numbers.
 This is a strange and possibly difficult subject so we'll be handing them later.
-You will also want to keep in mind that certail comparison operands can affect the V bit; again, we'll get to it.
+You will also want to keep in mind that certain comparison operands can affect the V bit; again, we'll get to it.
 There are special instructions to set, clear, and check the V bit.

     7: The Negative, or **N** flag is set when the result of a signed 8-bit arithmetic operation ends up negative.
 Yep, we'll get to it later.